-Our award winning national Gender Attitudes Survey, carried out with Research NZ in late 2017, has given us a snapshot of New Zealanders knowledge of, and attitudes towards, gender equality.
-This comprehensive, ongoing survey will be repeated regularly to allow us to measure shifts in attitudes over time.
+Our award winning national Gender Attitudes Survey, carried out with Research NZ in 2017 and 2019, has given us a snapshot of New Zealanders knowledge of, and attitudes towards, gender equality.
+This comprehensive, ongoing survey is repeated biennially to allow us to measure shifts in attitudes over time.

 The good news is most New Zealanders recognise gender equality is a fundamental right for all of us.
 But a pocket of New Zealanders hold outdated views about gender roles.

-These old-fashioned views mean that women and gender diverse people continue to lose out in the Four Key Areas of Inequality: Education, Economic Independence, Influence and Decision Making, and Safety and Health.
+These old-fashioned views mean that women and gender diverse people continue to lose out in key areas of inequality: Education, Economic Independence, Influence and Decision Making, and Safety and Health.
 While strong ideas about what boys and men should be like harm New Zealanders of all genders.